gvwilson/thirdbit/fiction/iffy/index.md

 "Idjit!" the rat squeaked back.
 "Yer an idjit!"

 "See?" the man said proudly.
-"You can teach 'em a coupla hunnert words, easy!"
+"You can teach 'em a couple o' hunnert words, easy!"

 "I know," Iffy said wistfully, a sudden pang in her heart.
 She held her finger in front of one of the cages.